-Built in the 13th Century, the impressive castle looks over the city from the upper part of the old town.
-Admission is by guided tour only but if you don’t fancy it this it is still a great place to wander around with your camera taking in the views from Toompea Hill.
+Built in the 13th Century, this impressive castle looks over the city from the upper part of the old town.
+Admission is free but by guided tour only (as of 2022, available in English, Estonian or Russian – book in advance).

 The medieval old town is still in fantastic condition and easily one of the most impressive in Europe.
-As you wander around the cobblestone streets which are at their best in the bitter winter when snow turns the old town into a medieval winter wonderland.
+Take your time to soak it all in as you wander around the cobblestone streets which are at their best in the bitter winter when snow turns old Tallinn into a medieval winter wonderland.

 Life behind the Iron Curtain

-For just 2 Euros will give you a good idea of Estonia’s long battle for independence.
+Admission into the Museum of Occupations and Freedom is 11 Euros and it will give you a good background to Estonia’s long battle for independence.
 It focuses on the period of Nazi and especially Soviet rule with various video screens with real footage from the era.